2Kelvin/alx-low_level_programming/0x00-hello_world/README.md

 3. Name: creates an executable file "cisfun"
 4. Hello, puts: Prints a string using puts()
 5. Hello, printf: Prints a string using printf()
+6. Size: prints the size of C data types